gerardkabre/Crypto-aggregate-info-React/README.md

-## Display Price, related articles, subrreddits, from more than 100+ crypto currencies.
+## React app that displays Price & related articles & subrreddits, of more than 100+ crypto currencies.

 - [Updating to New Releases](#updating-to-new-releases)